The Silk Weaver’s Garret

 Looking for something to do with the kids?

-Print our gallery sheet to be an art critic!
-Take pics of the gallery and then fill in the questions at home.
+Print our gallery sheet to become an art critic!
+Take photos of the gallery and then fill in the questions at home.

-We like dolls and costumes here at the museum, and we LOVE Paper Thin Persona's style!
-Cut out and colour these fab designs.
+We really like dolls and costumes here at the museum, and we LOVE Paper Thin Persona's style!
+Print, colour and cut out these fab designs.

 We thought this list of quizzes about Victorian life were interesting, particularly so someone studying them!